Jerrythafast/strnaming/README.md

   of a longer unit are no longer discarded.
 This change may introduce short repeats adjacent to longer repeats of a longer unit, which were previously 'missed' by STRNaming.
+* Fixed bug that disallowed making interruptions which could be filled exactly with an 'orphan' repeat, thereby forcing the use of a compatible 'anchor'.
 * Reference sequence analysis now guarantees that all repeat units in the final result are actually repeated.
 * Reference repeat units only found outside the reported range are now included